Ten Sports Injuries Physiotherapy Can Treat

 6. Shoulder Injuries

 The shoulder is one of the most commonly injured joints, particularly for athletes and amateur sports people.
 The shoulder is very susceptible to injury due to its very small joint contact zone, which makes it quite unstable.
 Shoulder injuries can occur due to trauma and wear and tear.
-There are many types of shoulder injuries however some of the most common include:
+There are many types of shoulder injuries however some of the most common includes:

 - Bursitis shoulder